mpusch88/listerify/README.md

 If no playlist ID argument is provided, the script will use the default playlist ID from `config.ini`.
 If no default playlist ID is defined, the script will prompt the user to enter one.

 Note that running this script will generate a cache file in the same directory as `listerify.py` called `.cache`.
-This fle is used to store thei user's Spotify access token and should not be deleted.
+This fle is used to store the user's Spotify access token and should not be deleted.

 ## License